 The other item of interest is a Glintstone Staff called Carian Regal Scepter—the weapon that Rennala herself used to wield until you laid the Full Moon Queen to rest.
 This armament scales nicely with the Strength, Dexterity, and Intelligence attributes, thereby hitting the perfect trifecta with the most focus on the latter.
 That is to say, players who focus on leveling up Intelligence are definitely going to want to try out the Regal Scepter.

 The Elden Remembrance is the Boss Soul of a God-level boss that you fight at the very end of the game.
 The boss fight comprises a duo of two different entities: Radagon of the Golden Order and Elden Beast.
 The former comprises the first half of the fight while the latter makes up for the end phase.
 This is the very final boss fight in Elden Ring that grants you one of the many endings of the game.
-While you’re at it, consider reading Elden Ring Radagon Icon guide.

 The Remembrance that this fight ensues as a reward can definitely give you a boost when you start the game afresh in NG+.
 You can either get Marika’s Hammer or the Sacred Relic Sword.
 The latter, in particular, happens to be one of the best PvP weapons in Elden Ring, and Marika’s Hammer is no slouch either.
 As the name depicts, it’s a Hammer in Elden Ring that’s effective for inflicting Holy damage on enemies.